fluxcd/website/content/en/docs/guides/image-update.md

 * CD: update the image tag in the app manifest to `v1.0.1` (Flux cluster to Git reconciliation)
 * CD: deploy `v1.0.1` to production clusters (Flux Git to cluster reconciliation)

-For staging environments, this features allow you to deploy the latest build of a branch, without having to manually edit the app deployment manifest in Git.
+For staging environments, this feature allows you to deploy the latest build of a branch, without having to manually edit the app deployment manifest in Git.

 **Staging CI/CD workflow**